Board of Directors

 Father Kingsley’s time as a student was very difficult because of the frequent news from Nigeria reporting the endless woes and untimely deaths of these widows and orphans.
 While in Rome, during one of his encounters with the Pope, he was able to share with him his heartbreak arising from the unnecessary suffering endured by these children of God.
 Father requested and received the Pope’s blessings that God may provide for these suffering sons and daughters of His.
 One year later, on a summer priestly assignment at Saint Helen’s Parish in Westfield New Jersey, Father encountered an amazing couple (now very dear friends), Paula and Clem Ehoff.
 After hearing of the harrowing experiences of these poor folks, they joined together with Father Kingsley and were able to formally register this ministry in the United States as a 501c3 Non Profit organization under the name: Divine Mercy International Widows & Orphans Organization or “DMIWOO”.

-Father Kingsley currently serves as Pastor at St. Justin ~ St. Michael Parish in Hartford, CT.
+Father Kingsley currently serves as Pastor at Saint Elizabeth Ann Seton Parish in Northampton, Massachusetts.

 As to his DMIWOO charity, Father states: “The unbelievable difference that we have made in this [Obike] community has continued to reinforce my cardinal philosophy of life that: Unless you live for something you die for nothing!”